thefactremains/zeronsd-quickstart/README.md

 * When ZeroTier joins a network, it creates a virtual network interface.
 * When ZeroTier joins mutiple networks, there will be multiple network interfaces.
 * When ZeroNSD starts, it binds to a ZeroTier network interface.
-* When ZeroTier is joined to multiple networks, it need multiple ZeroNSDs, one for each interface.
+* When ZeroTier is joined to multiple networks, it needs multiple ZeroNSDs, one for each interface.

 This means: